jdjakub/papers/prog-2022/prog22-manuscript.md

 ## Errors

-> _What does the system consider to be an error, and how does it approach their prevention and handling?_
+\mybox{What does the system consider to be an error, and how does it approach their prevention and handling?}

 In general, a *program error* is when the system cannot run in a normal way and needs to resolve the situation.
 This raises a number of questions for system design: What can cause a program error?
 Which program errors can be prevented from happening?
 How should the system react to a program error?